 Art isn’t just found in galleries.
 Thanks to the talent and ingenuity of its creators, and funding by both public and private entities, art can be found in public spaces all over Oklahoma.
+You can check Gallery-k for many of better examples of good piece of art.
 Here are just 24 examples.

 1. Curious Organism